microsoft/MLOpsTemplate/src/workshop/documents/part_1.md

 - Review the [jupyter notebook](../notebooks/taxi-tutorial.ipynb) that represent the work of a data scientist up to this point, make sure you can run the notebook and understand it.
 - Split the notebook into a feature/data engineering module, a ML training module and a model validation module
-- parameterize the module so that they can accept different input values at runtime
+- Parameterize the module so that they can accept different input values at runtime
 - Detailed instructions:
     - Review the templates under ```data_engineering```, ```training``` and   ```evaluating``` folders
     - Create 3 seperate folders: ```my_data_engineering```, ```my_evaluating```, ```my_training``` under ```workshop/core``` folder